atxrenegade/directory_cozumel/notes.md

 Watch out for admin controller loading before application controller alphabetically

-watch out for rounding of map lat and lng values
+watch out for rounding of map lat and lng values add image date column to images db
+Overall rating is an average of all review ratings defaults is n/a Add a maps container